eric-do/algo-bootcamp/docs/application.md

 ## Assessment

-Upon submission of your request to enroll, we will send you a coding challenge for basic assessment of fundamental coding concepts.
+Upon submission of your request to enroll, I will send you a coding challenge for basic assessment of fundamental coding concepts.
 This should take you no longer than an hour.

 Your submission of the assessment should be done no later than 1 week before the start of the cohort.

 You may be asked to fix your code as a condition of joining the cohort.

-We expect to see:
+I expect to see:
+- Modular and reusable functions
-- Good coding practices, including variable and function names
+- Clear variable names
-- Basic tests (console logs showing edge cases are fine)
+- Attention to detail and styling

 ## Enrollment confirmation